augustianne/DeviceDetectorBundle/README.md

 __Sample Configuration__

-1. Simple desktop to mobile controller redirect.
+__1. Simple desktop to mobile controller redirect.__

 This will render th mobile view for tablets as well.

 ```
 device_detector: